Home AsiaOn the olive oil trail in Anatolia, Turkey

 The charming Gaia Alaçatı hotel

-Located a 30-minute drive from Urla, the Gaia Alaçatı hotel offers charming accommodations of a certain standard.
-You are welcomed very warmly in this place with elegant design.
-It is perfect for a quiet couple’s vacation!
+Located a 30-minute drive from Urla, the Gaia Alaçatı hotel offers charming, high-standard accommodation.
+We were welcomed very warmly into this place with its elegant design.
+It’s perfect for a quiet couple’s vacation!

-The hotel is particularly cozy.
-You want to sit in an armchair around the fire, sip a Turkish tea while reading a good book.
+The hotel feels particularly cozy.
+You’ll want to settle into an armchair by the fire, sip a Turkish tea, and read a good book.
 As for the rooms, I really appreciated mine with its intimate charm and refined decor.

 Warm restaurant interior with central fireplace in Alacati, Izmir.